jonathan-chin/mec-ttp-2021-winter/assignments/8-now-with-pages.md

 ## Task and requirements

-Create a **copy** your previous assignment (7 Custom components) as a separate repo.
+Create a **copy** your previous assignment (7 Custom Components) as a separate repo.
 For each team member on your team, you must create at least 1 page that is reachable by every other page on your app.
 As before, you can accomplish this by either separating your existing code into multiple pages and/or adding new content.

 ## Reference Materials